 There are holdings that are sufficiently biddable with the basic guidelines of any bidding approach, but every now and then the bridge player will encounter a holding with freak distribution and 30 high card points.
 Conventional methods have been developed to deal with these hands.
 The concept behind the strong, artificial 2 Clubs opening bid is one of these conventional methods.

-The strong, artificial Two Clubs Opening was devised and introduced by Mr. David Bruce, who was also known as Mr. David Burnstine during his bridge career.
+The strong, artificial Two Clubs Opening was most likely strongly promoted and re-introduced by Mr. David Bruce, who was also known as Mr. David Burnstine during his bridge career.
 He was one of the great pioneers and bridge personalities of the game of bridge and his name is associated with many of the other bridge pioneers.
-This concept of a strong, artificial opening bid was employed by Mr. Pierre Albarran and Mr. Baron de Nexon from France as early as 1935.
+This concept of a strong, artificial opening bid was employed by Mr. Pierre Albarran and Mr. Baron de Nexon from France also as early as 1935.

 Many bridge conventions and methods disclose the amount of values held by certain bidding opening bids and sequences.
 The general guidelines of Five-Card American Standard approach have illustrated the effectiveness of describing a certain holding within a particular range.
 Below is a chart showing certain ranges.